isubasinghe/isub-blog/pages/blog/branchless-programming.md

 ### A tiny (inefficient) example

-I can't come of a better example than what whatsacreel (linked below) has.
+I can't think of a better example than what whatsacreel (linked below) has.
 I think that example is small and shows branchless programming minimalistically.

 #### Branched version